0xUX/play/ethereum/README.md

 ## Deploy

-The School.sol contract can be deployed to Rinkeby by:
+The School.sol contract can be deployed to a local test network by:

 ```
 cd ethereum